 The output device for industry human machine interfaces is conventionally a dumb terminal which consists of a monitor and a connection to the main server through a wired connection.
 Recently output devices in industry have seen a move towards mobile interfaces.
 These devices initially began being used as personal devices; this significantly reduces their learning curve when introduced to industry.
 The advantages of mobile devices is that information can travel up the value chain quicker and provide instantaneous information on the process so that more informed business decisions can be made.
 The introduction of wireless interfaces has also made human machine interfaces simpler to install, more flexible and also more cost effective.
 The most commonly used wireless human machine interfaces being used in industry today are tablets and smart phone devices.
 A large amount of the software packages being used in industry such as the ERP can now be used with tablets and smart phones.
 This makes activities such as stock taking simpler.
 The Motorola ET1 is a tablet device which was developed specifically for industry applications.
+In addition Samsung have also entered this market with the Galaxy Tab Active 2.

 An emerging technology in the world of output devices is virtual reality (and associated augmented reality).
 Virtual reality devices allow users to enter and interact with a computer generated reality.
 Augmented reality is the fusion of 3D virtual objects into a 3D real environment.
 These technologies are achieved by the use of head mounted displays which offer a 3D experience and tracking devices to monitor the movement of the user.
 The use of these technologies in industrial applications is rare, however it is expected to grow in the future.
 Recent advances in wearable technology allow devices to become smaller allowing for a better ergonomic design of these devices.
 The common applications of this technology in the industrial environment is conceptual product design, education, training and remote support.
-A commercial example of this technology is Microsoft HoloLens.
+Commercial examples of this technology includes Microsoft HoloLens and GlassUp F4 smartglasses.